ECG-R1: Protocol-Guided and Modality-Agnostic MLLM for Reliable ECG Interpretation: Impact Statement

 This work aims to improve the reliability of ECG interpretation produced by multimodal large language models by grounding interpretations in structured clinical logic and ECG-derived physiological measurements.
 If developed and validated responsibly, such approaches may help reduce hallucinated ECG interpretations produced by multimodal large language models, improve the consistency of model-generated reports under real-world data imperfections, and support research on safer AI-assisted ECG workflows.

-At the same time, ECG interpretation is a high-stakes medical application.
-Despite the improvements demonstrated in this study, the proposed methods and models are intended for research purposes and are not a substitute for professional medical judgment.
-Model outputs may still contain medical factual errors, omissions, or misleading statements, and should not be used as a standalone basis for critical clinical decisions.
-In particular, the public should not directly rely on model-generated ECG interpretations without qualified clinical oversight.
-Any real-world deployment would require rigorous prospective validation, appropriate clinical governance, and regulatory review, with clinicians remaining responsible for final decisions.
+At the same time, ECG interpretation is a high-stakes medical application, where incorrect or incomplete interpretations may affect downstream clinical assessment and patient management.
+Despite the improvements demonstrated in this study, the proposed methods and models are intended for research purposes and should be used only under qualified clinical oversight.
+Model outputs may still contain errors, omissions, or misleading statements, particularly in complex, rare, or low-quality cases.
+Therefore, these outputs should serve only as auxiliary references, with qualified clinicians remaining responsible for verification, interpretation, and final decision-making.
+Any real-world deployment would require prospective multi-site validation, clinical governance, user training, monitoring, and regulatory review.

 \AppTOCSection{sec:related_work}{Related Work} \AppTOCSubsection{subsec:med_mllm}{Medical Multimodal Large Language Model} \AppTOCSubsection{subsec:language_ecg}{Language-based ECG Analysis}

 \AppTOCSection{sec:experiment_details}{Experiment Details} \AppTOCSubsection{subsec:metrics}{Metrics} \AppTOCSubsection{subsec:hyperparameter}{Hyperparameter Settings} \AppTOCSubsection{subsec:baseline}{Baseline Models}